argentox/Coursera-MachineLearning-Project/README.md

 ##Preparing a Machine Learning Training Model:
 After gainig a better understanding of the variables in the data set, I make a cleaner set of data points to make a prediction model.
 I take 60% of the 'pml-training.csv' to train a prediction model and use the remianing 40% to test the model.
+I use a **dim()** function after the move to check the size of the matrix.

 ```sh
 CleanTrainData<-training[,(colSums(is.na(training))==0)]